Six Things You Need to Know About Lung Cancer Screening

 • Smoke now or used to smoke.

-• Have smoked an average of 1 pack a day for 20 years or what comes out as the same number of cigarettes.
-For example, you could have smoked 2 packs a day for 10 years or a half pack a day for 40 years.
+• Have smoked an average of one pack a day for 20 years or the equivalent number of cigarettes.
+For example, you could have smoked two packs a day for 10 years or a half pack a day for 40 years.

 After the NEJM study, screening experts realized that the test was beneficial for the high-risk study population of people who currently and formerly smoked.
 Lung cancer screening is recommended for these patients and is covered by Medicare and Medicaid, as well as by most insurance companies.